The Three Stooges: Ted Healy and His Stooges (1922–1934)

-The Three Stooges began in 1922 as part of a raucous vaudeville act called "Ted Healy and His Stooges" ("stooges" being show-business slang for on-stage assistants).
+The Three Stooges began in 1922 as part of a raucous vaudeville act called "Ted Healy and His Stooges".
 The act was also known as "Ted Healy and His Southern Gentlemen" and "Ted Healy and His Racketeers".
-Moe Howard (born Moses Harry Horwitz) joined Healy's act in 1922, and his brother Shemp Howard (Samuel Horwitz) came aboard a few months later.
-After several shifts and changes in the Stooges membership, violinist-comedian Larry Fine (Louis Feinberg) also joined the group sometime between 1925 and 1928.
+Moe Howard joined Healy's act in 1922, and his brother Shemp Howard came aboard a few months later.
+After several shifts and changes in the Stooges membership, violinist-comedian Larry Fine also joined the group sometime between 1925 and 1928.
 In the act, lead comedian Healy would attempt to sing or tell jokes while his noisy assistants would keep interrupting him, causing Healy to retaliate with verbal and physical abuse.

 In 1930, Ted Healy and His Stooges (plus comedian Fred Sanborn) appeared in Soup to Nuts, their first Hollywood feature film, released by Fox Film Corporation.
 The film was not a critical success, but the Stooges' performances were singled out as memorable, leading Fox to offer the trio a contract, minus Healy.
 This enraged Healy, who told studio executives the Stooges were his employees, whereupon the offer was withdrawn.
 Howard, Fine, and Howard learned of the offer and subsequent withdrawal, and left Healy to form their own act (billed as "Howard, Fine & Howard" or "Three Lost Souls").
 The act quickly took off with a tour of the theater circuit.
 Healy attempted to stop the new act with legal action, claiming that they were using his copyrighted material.
-There are accounts of Healy threatening to bomb theaters if Howard, Fine and Howard ever performed there, which worried Shemp so much that he almost left the act; reportedly, only a pay raise kept him on board.
+Accounts exist of Healy threatening to bomb theaters if Howard, Fine, and Howard ever performed there, which worried Shemp so much that he almost left the act; reportedly, only a pay raise kept him on board.

 Healy tried to save his act by hiring replacement stooges, but they were inexperienced and not as well-received as their predecessors.
 Healy reached a new agreement with his former Stooges in 1932, with Moe now acting as business manager, and they were booked in a production of Jacob J. Shubert's The Passing Show of 1932.
 During rehearsals, Healy received a more lucrative offer and found a loophole in his contract allowing him to leave the production.
 Shemp, fed up with Healy's abrasiveness, bad temper, and heavy drinking, decided to quit the act and toured in his own comedy revue for several months.